haroldtreen/haroldtreen.github.io/_posts/2016-07-27-six-months-of-backpacking.md

 - The trek to Machu Picchu wouldn't have been the same without heart to hearts with fellow hikers.
 - The long days of coding are made better by a fellow nerd hacking by my side.
-- The days of travel fatigue are relieved by venting to someone who has felt the same.
+- The days of travel fatigue are relieved by venting to someone who has already gone through it.
-- Dinner cooked with friends at home is way nicer then the 5🌟meal you ate alone.
+- Dinner cooked with friends at home is way nicer then the 5🌟 meal you ate alone.

 When I make decisions about where to go/what to do - the outcome is very dependent on the other people who will be involved.